Skip to Content

 In this situation, the ship would be either forced to dock in port or to keep sailing.

-Due to the 2020 cruise industry shut down a number of cruise ships had to anchor out to sea for long periods of time.
-The long lengths of time that the ships would be at sea meant that anchoring was a necessity.
+Due to the 2020 cruise industry shutdown, many cruise ships had to anchor out to sea for long periods of time.

 One area that was affected by this was the south coast of England.
-There are no laws that say that cruise ships cannot drop anchor when out to sea and as a result this is how most ships spent the year.
+There are no laws that say that cruise ships cannot drop anchor when out to sea, and as a result, this is how most ships spent the year.

-It was too expensive to keep the ships docked and there wasn’t enough dock space in many places to accommodate the number of ships without anywhere to go.
+It was too expensive to keep the ships docked, and there wasn’t enough dock space in many places to accommodate the number of ships without anywhere to go.

 The impact of the ships anchoring out to sea is still being investigated.